Project 2000: Implementation

 Project 2000 was phased in as the primary choice for nurse training from 1990.
 By May 1992, £207 million had been allocated to support the introduction of Project 2000 in 64 colleges with 17 colleges continuing to use traditional training.
 When the scheme began, universities did not charge any tuition fees and students were paid a bursary to support their living and training costs during the course.

 Under Project 2000, trainee nurses obtained a diploma and registered nurse qualification at the end of their training.
 State Registered Nurses became Registered General Nurses (RGNs).
 State Enrolled Nurses were replaced with healthcare assistants, who had no official training and were not registered.
-Existing SENs were to be given the opportunity to train and "convert" to being SRNs.
+Existing SENs were to be allowed to train and "convert" to being SRNs.
 The curriculum of nurse training under Project 2000 was widened from a focus on treating the sick to include more study of community care, prevention of ill-health, and health education.

-Project 2000 student nurses studied for 3 years, splitting the time between class based learning, and practical placements.
-The first 18-month of the course was known as the common foundation programme and provided basic grounding in 4 nursing discipline: Adult, Child, Mental Health and Learning Disability care.
+Project 2000 student nurses studied for 3 years, splitting the time between class-based learning and practical placements.
+The first 18 months of the course were known as the common foundation programme and provided basic grounding in 4 nursing disciplines: Adult, Child, Mental Health and Learning Disability care.
 This was followed by 18 months dedicated to the nursing discipline of choice.
-On successful completion of the course students were awarded a Diploma in Nursing relevant to their discipline.
+On successful completion of the course, students were awarded a Diploma in Nursing relevant to their discipline.